ginstrom/paladin-novel/chapters/10_hunters-and-hunted.md

 The words hit like stones dropped into still water, ripples of unease spreading through the crowd.
 But these were no longer the broken, desperate fugitives who had first stumbled into their sanctuary.
 Weeks of good food, safety, and purpose had transformed them into something resembling a community.

-Korven, the surly man who had once challenged Aerin over food, stepped forward.
+Korven, the surly man who had once challenged Lira over food, stepped forward.
 His tone held none of its former hostility.
 "What do you need us to do?"

 Gond's mind was already mapping their defensive strategy, seeing the flow of battle before it began.
 "Pell, take a team and set snares along the main approaches.
 Nothing lethal—we want to slow them down, not announce our presence with screams."